notmuch/notmuch/doc/man1/notmuch-config.rst

     Default: empty list.
 Note that :any:`notmuch-setup(1)` puts ``deleted;spam`` here when creating new configuration file.

+.. nmconfig:: search.authors_separator

+    The string to separate authors when showing a thread.

+    Default: ,

+.. nmconfig:: search.authors_matched_separator

+    The string to separate matched from non-matched authors when showing a thread.

+    Default: |

 .. nmconfig:: show.extra_headers

     By default :any:`notmuch-show(1)` includes the following headers